Top 7 books every CTO should read

 Why you should read it:

-Modern CTO is a book that is based on a simple, yet fundamental principle — developers are not CTOs, but developers can learn how to be CTOs.
+Modern CTO is based on a fundamental principle: developers are not CTOs but can learn to be one.

 2. Managing Humans: Biting and Humorous Tales of a Software Engineering Manager